-Powered by .id - the population experts for Mount Barker District Council
+Powered by .id (informed decisions) for Mount Barker District Council

 Knowledge of how the age structure of the population is changing is essential for planning age-based facilities and services, such as child care, recreation and aged care.